Password Master Help

 Different to modifying the program/url, username and additional entries, when you modify a password entry, the software pops up a "Password Generator" window.

-You still can manually specify a password, or you can click the Generate button to let password generator create a secure password for you.
+You can still manually specify a password, or you can click the Generate button to let the password generator create a secure password for you.

 There is no need to explain how to use the password generator, as all options explain themselves.
 In fact, you don't even need to change those options, the default values are good enough in most cases.